IlluminusLimited/pgdice/README.md

 - `logger` - Optional: The logger to use.
   - Defaults to `STDOUT`.

-- `approved_tables` - Optional: The list of tables to allow modification on.
+- `approved_tables` - Optional: (but not really) The tables to allow modification on.
-  - If you want to manipulate database tables with this gem you're going to need to provide the table name for all of the partitions you wish to manage.
+  - If you want to manipulate database tables with this gem you're going to need to provide this data.
-    - Example: if you want to manage the `comments` table (partitioned or not) then  the value would be `['comments']`
+    - See the [Approved Tables Configuration](#approved-tables-configuration) section for more.

 - `dry_run` - Optional: Boolean value to control whether changes are executed on the database.
   - You can set it to either `true` or `false`.
     - `true` will make PgDice log out the commands but not execute them.

-- `older_than` - Optional: Time object used to scope the queries on droppable tables.
-  - Defaults to 90 days ago.
-    - This is calculated when the gem is first required.

 - `table_drop_batch_size` - Optional: Maximum number of tables you can drop in one `drop_old_tables` call.
   - Defaults to 7.